 - Slice the cabbage lengthwise into quarters and remove the cores.
 Then slice into fine strips.

-- Add your salt to the cabbage in a large bowl and use your hands to massage the salt into the cabbage until it starts to become soft and give off water.
+- Add your salt to the cabbage in a large bowl.
+Use your hands to massage the salt into the cabbage until it starts to become soft and give off water.
 This might take several minutes.

 - Let the cabbage stand for 1 to 2 hours, then rinse it under water for several minutes.
-Combine the garlic, ginger, sugar and seafood flavor in a small bowl and mix to form a smooth paste, then add it to the bowl with cabbage.
+Combine the garlic, ginger, coconut sugar and fish sauce (or water) in a small bowl.
+Mix to form a smooth paste, then add it to the bowl with cabbage.

-- Add the chopped radish, scallions and seasoning paste, then massage all the ingredients together using your hands until they are coated.
-Pack the kimchi mixture into a large glass jar and press down on it until the brine rises to cover the vegetables.
+- Add the chopped radish, scallions and seasoning paste.
+Then massage all the ingredients together using your hands until they are coated.
+Pack the mixture into a large glass jar and press down on it until the brine rises to cover the vegetables.